ROCO504/2016-group2/stl files/0 README.txt

 10x Pivot Pins* as seen in the included STL file
 6X  Pivot Pins* as seen in the included STL file without the D shaft cut away

-*These require hand making optimally with use of a lathe.
+*These require hand making optimally with use of a mill it is recommended for these to be made of steel or similar